PriyaKulkarni/ToDo-MEAN-Stack/README.md

     ```
     nodemon server.js
     ```
- 3. Navigate to http://localhost:3000 from your broswer to view the application.
+ 4. Navigate to http://localhost:3000 from your broswer to view the application.
   (If any other applications are running on server port 3000, change to a different port)

-### Licence
+### License
 MIT

 [Node.js]: <http://nodejs.org>